offensive-packaging/documentation/samba/index.md

   Samba is an implementation of the SMB/CIFS protocol for Unix systems, providing support for cross-platform file sharing with Microsoft Windows, OS X, and other Unix systems.
-Samba can also function as a domain controller or member server in both NT4-style and Active Directory domains.
+Samba can also function as a domain controller or member server in Active Directory or NT4-style domains.

   This package contains Python 3 bindings for most Samba libraries.